 Tina the epitaph reader, the one who turns out to be Tina the brave, turns around and comes back cautiously.
 This time she notices that there is someone up in the tree over the old grave.

 She points up toward us, because Johnny and I are about to fall out laughing.
-Down below, Dad is laughing so hard, that he is doubled over.
-Tentatively, the kids begin coming back, a few here, a few there.
+Down below, Dad is laughing so hard that he is doubled over.
+Tentatively, the kids come back, a few here, a few there.

 Patsy is back on her feet, confused and disoriented.
-Later, we learn that she didn’t know what was about to happen—only dad, myself and Johnny knew.
+Later, we learn she didn’t know what was about to happen—only Dad, myself, and Johnny knew.
 Dad never let his younger cousin in on the joke.
 There are footprints on the back of her white blouse.

-Today Daddy is no longer with us; and one of my nieces, who was a there that night, has too since passed away.
-I visit this cemetery often, where both mom and dad are now buried and where someday I, too, shall be.
+Today, Daddy and Patsy are no longer with us; and one of my nieces, who was there that night, has too since passed away.
+I visit this cemetery often, where both Mom and Dad are now buried and where someday I, too, shall be.

 Sometimes, I wonder if by now Dad and Mr. Sloan have met on the other side.
-Surely, they have, since they have so much in common.
+Surely they must have, since they have so much in common.
 Both seemed to get so much pleasure out of scaring people.

-I will never forget that Fall night in Roseland Cemetery!
-It wasn’t Halloween, but I don’t have a better story to tell for this time of year than the events of that night over 25 years ago.
+I will never forget that fall night in Roseland Cemetery!
+It wasn’t Halloween, but I don’t have a better story to tell for this time of year than the events of that night over thirty years ago.

 Good story ….
 Thanks for sharing